 I won’t bore you with a long history lesson, but the short version is nice to know.
 Falsled Kro dates back to the early 1500s, but the tavern as we know it today is the 1970s version, bought and reconstructed by Lene and Sven Grønlykke.
 The same family who would later start the exceptional chocolate factory Summerbird (fun fact: it was named thus because Sven thought the Danish word sommerfugl directly translated to summerbird – the correct being butterfly, of course).

 French chef Jean-Louis Lieffroy was hired to run the kitchen, and he did so with great success for almost 40 years.
 He retired but later went on to help his son run restaurant Lieffroy, which we also visited on the same trip.
-Rumor has it his retirement might not have been totally voluntarily, but I won’t speculate further.
+Rumor has it his retirement might not have been totally voluntary, but I won’t speculate further.
 Today, Per Hallundbæk is in charge of the cooking.
 Per had a history of 10 years at the Norwegian restaurant and hotel Engø Gård, where he lifted the cooking to new levels.
 When Hallundbæk left Engø Gård he was replaced by another Dane – Ulrik Jepsen.
 He, in turn, soon went on to open the fabulous French restaurant À L’aise in Oslo.

 I first met chef Hallundbæk at restaurant Statholdergaarden in Oslo, where he taught a small group of Norwegian food writers how to make specialties from Funen.
 He was invited by Bent Stiansen, who is an official friend of Funen and has a summer house on the island.
 Stiansen’s recommendations were amongst the basis of my foodie guide to the best restaurants in Odense – the island’s main city.
 Funen is often referred to as Denmark’s garden, because of the lush pasture lands and green orchards.
-Half-timbered, thatched roof farmhouses like Falsled Kro is not an uncommon sight.
+Half-timbered, thatched-roof farmhouses like Falsled Kro is not an uncommon sight.

 Per Hallundbæk’s Falsled Kro

 Chef Hallundbæk’s menu at Falsled Kro is definitely French in its expression, but with a clear Nordic signature as well.
 At Falsled Kro, he grows his own vegetables, fruits, and berries and for the winter season he pickles, dries, and preserves to maintain the local flavors.
 We got a beautiful oyster serving with salty white currants, grapes, and flowers from the garden.
-An equally stunning caviar dish came with cauliflower, almonds and olive oil.
-Our favorite serving, however, was the signature dish of deep fried egg with wild onions.
+An equally stunning caviar dish came with cauliflower, almonds, and olive oil.
+Our favorite serving, however, was the signature dish of deep-fried egg with wild onions.
 Rich sauces, reductions, foams, and purees accompanied most of the dishes, and the meal ended with an extravagant French cheese trolley.
 Lord have mercy.

 After a heavy meal the previous evening, we slept well into the next morning but somehow woke up hungry.
 Luckily, Falsled Kro also serves a hearty Danish breakfast.
 Including a bitter made from the tavern’s own herb garden, egg, sausage and bacon, bread and butter, ham and cheese, and, of course, the Funen specialty: rygeost.
 Smoked fresh cheese.
 Just like Per Hallundbæk had brought to Oslo.
 Worth a detour?
 Definitely!